hannesmann/cloud-native-app-simulator-wiki/Development-Environment.md

 - **docker tools:** To download and install Docker follow [these instructions](https://docs.docker.com/install/).

 # Build the worker image
-Now we need to build the docker image and push it to the kind clusters to test.
+Now we need to build the docker image and push it to the kind clusters.
 ```
 cd model/
 docker build -t app-demo .